zahramirza/todo_list/README.md

 Github has recently stopped using the name `master` for the default branch for reasons of language inclusivity; instead, they are using the name `main` now.
 We will follow this convention and update our local git installation.

+Open a Terminal/cmd window and enter this command:

 ```
 git config --global init.defaultBranch main
 ```